publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXI/m__us_usc_t16_s450rr–3.md

         (2) promote the safety of individuals involved in such operations.

-    (b) In carrying out subsection (a) of this section, the Administrator shall consult with the Secretary and shall promote full participation by other interested Federal agencies, academic and research institutions, and members of the public.
+    (b) In carrying out subsection (a), the Administrator shall consult with the Secretary and shall promote full participation by other interested Federal agencies, academic and research institutions, and members of the public.

 ([Pub.
 L. 99–513, § 5][/us/pl/99/513/s5], Oct.
 21, 1986, [100 Stat.
 2083][/us/stat/100/2083].)